Monemvasia: Byzantine period

 In 1354, control over the Despotate of Morea was usurped by Manuel Kantakouzinos, who remained in power until 1380.
-The administration of Monemvasia was given to Ioannis Kantakouzinos, who rebelled after learning that after Manuel's death, Theodore Palaiologos would be appointed.
-Theodore tried to approach Monemvasia but was driven away and fled to Venetian-occupied Koroni to ask for help in exchange for the territory of Monemvasia, but the Monemvasians repudiated the rebels.
-In 1394, Theodore was captured by Ottoman Sultan Bayezid I and, in order to free himself, asked for the surrender of Monemvasia.
-Theodore managed to escape and with the help of Venice recaptured Monemvasia from the Ottomans in July 1394.
-The result of all these events was that the city's population decreased and commercial traffic was effectively brought to a halt.

-After the fall of Constantinople in 1453, unrest prevailed in the Despotate, which at the time had two despots, Thomas Palaiologos and Demetrios Palaiologos, who disagreed about the future of the despotate.
-Dimitrios surrendered Monemvasia in May 1460 to Mehmed II, but he withdrew without besieging it.
-Then, following the advice of Thomas, the inhabitants offered the city to Pope Pius II on September 12, 1460, who accepted.
+The administration of Monemvasia was given to Ioannis Kantakouzinos, who rebelled after learning that Theodore Palaiologos would be appointed after Manuel's death.
+Theodore tried to approach Monemvasia but was driven away and fled to Venetian-occupied Koroni to ask for help in exchange for the territory of Monemvasia.
+The Monemvasians repudiated the rebels and in 1394, Theodore was captured by Ottoman Sultan Bayezid I. In order to free himself, he asked for the surrender of Monemvasia.
+Theodore managed to escape, and with the help of Venice, recaptured Monemvasia from the Ottomans in July 1394.
+Because of the unrest caused by these events, the city's population decreased and commercial traffic was effectively brought to a halt.
+After the fall of Constantinople in 1453, unrest prevailed in the Despotate.
+The two despots at that time, Thomas Palaiologos and Demetrios Palaiologos, disagreed about the future of the despotate.
+Eventually, Dimitrios surrendered Monemvasia to Mehmed II in May 1460.
+However, Mehmed withdrew without besieging the city.
+Then, on September 12, 1460, following the advice of Thomas, the inhabitants offered the city to Pope Pius II, who accepted.

 First Venetian rule and first Ottoman rule

 Map made by F. de Witt, Amsterdam, 1680.

-In 1460 Sultan Mehmed II arrived in Corinth, proceeded to Laconia, capturing the fortresses of Achaia and Ilia, and in July 1461, Salmenikos, the last castle of the Greek despot, was surrendered.
-Thus, apart from the Venetian possessions of the Peloponnese and Monemvasia, which had been granted with the consent of the Despot of Morea Thomas Palaiologos to Pope Pius II, the Ottoman conquest of this critical region for Byzantium was complete.
-By the end of 1463, Monemvasia had fallen to the Venetians.
+In 1460, Sultan Mehmed II arrived in Corinth, then proceeded to Laconia and captured the fortresses of Achaia and Ilia.
+In July 1461, Salmenikos, the last castle of the Greek despot, was surrendered.
+Apart from the Venetian possessions of the Peloponnese and Monemvasia that had been granted with the consent of the Despot of Morea Thomas Palaiologos to Pope Pius II, the Ottoman conquest of this critical region for Byzantium was now complete.
+By the end of 1463, Monemvasia had fully fallen to the Venetians.
 After the end of the First Ottoman-Venetian War (1463–1479), part of the lands in the territory of Monemvasia came under the possession of the Ottomans, affecting the island's agricultural production and trade.
 Venice's possessions around Monemvasia became more limited after the Second Ottoman-Venetian War (1499–1503).

-Hayreddin Barbarossa began in 1537 attempts to capture Nafplio and Monemvasia, the two remaining Venetian possessions in the Peloponnese.
-In the peace treaty, Sultan Suleiman II requested as compensation for the damages suffered by the fleet the concession of islands he has conquered along with Nafplio and Monemvasia, and despite the Venetians' reactions, the treaty was signed on October 2, 1540, and the two cities surrendered to the Turks.
+In 1537, Hayreddin Barbarossa began attempts to capture Nafplio and Monemvasia, the two remaining Venetian possessions in the Peloponnese.
+In the peace treaty, Sultan Suleiman I requested, as compensation for the damages suffered by his fleet, the concession of islands he had conquered along with Nafplio and Monemvasia.
+Despite the Venetians' reactions, the treaty was signed on October 2, 1540, and the two cities surrendered to the Turks.
 Most of its inhabitants then abandoned it and took refuge in the nearest Venetian-occupied islands, mainly in Corfu and Crete.